ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 - Connection Establishment latency
 - Connection Establishment success rate

 These items can be cached on a per-address and per-subnet granularity, and averaged between different values.
 The information SHOULD be cached on a per-network basis, since it is expected that different network attachments will have different performance characteristics.
+Besides Protocol Instances, other system entities may also provide data into performance-oriented caches.
+This could for instance be signal strength information reported by radio modems like Wi-Fi and mobile broadband or information about the battery-level of the device.

 An implementation should use this information, when possible, to determine preference between candidate paths, endpoints, and protocol options.
 Eligible options that historically had significantly better performance than others SHOULD be selected first when gathering candidates {{gathering}} to ensure better performance for the application.